hpc-carpentry/old-hpc-workflows/_episodes/09-final-notes.md

 Now that we know how to write and scale a pipeline, here are some tips and tricks for making the process go more smoothly.

-## A Pattern for Reducing Duplication
+## A Pattern for Reducing Duplication in File Names and Paths

-Even though we devoted a lot of time to reducing duplication in your Snakefiles, there is still a lot of duplication remaining.
-For example, have a look at how often the directory names are mentioned (`dats`, `plots` etc).
+Duplication in file names, paths, and pattern strings is a common source of errors in snakefiles.
+For example, have a look at how often the directory names are mentioned (`dats`, `plots` etc) in the examples from this workshop.

 One way to reduce this is to increase the use of global variables at the start of the Snakefile to define all the configurable parts of your workflow.